amckennafoster/nbidata/docs/workflow/workflow.md

 ---

 # General Workflow
-This is an overview of process that moves reserach outputs (reports and datasets) from researchers to final upload on the repository.
+This is an overview of the process that moves reserach outputs (reports and datasets) from researchers to final upload on the repository.
 It is tailored to the NBI committee member's point of view.

 ## Overview